-The monologue.
-It’s the time where an actor either rises to the occasion or crashes and burns (and usually takes the film with them.)
-When done right, the effect of the monologue can change our perspectives, be devastatingly terrific, riotous, or inspiring.
-And when done right, it does them all at one point or another.
-In no particular order, here are some monologues we really like, ranging from the funny to the tragic—but do not, however, take this as the end-all-be-all of great monologues.
-If you love some we didn’t put on this list, leave them in the comments!
+The monologue: It’s the time where an actor either rises to the occasion or crashes and burns (and usually takes the film with them).
+When done right, the effect of a movie monologue can change our perspective, be devastatingly terrific, riotous, or inspiring—and the best monologues do them all at one point or another.
+In no particular order, here are some famous film monologues we love, ranging from the funny to the tragic.

 Brad Pitt as Jeffrey Goines in “Twelve Monkeys”

 It seems like Pitt’s character in “Twelve Monkeys” is in perpetual monologue mode, only adding to the greatness of his performance.
 While in a mental institution, his ramblings to Bruce Willis’ character James Cole on society’s gluttony and materialistic focus, punctuated with his vigorous shakes and ticks, makes us feel like the truth has inhabited the body of a crazy person.
 You know, because it has.

 Jack Nicholson as Col. Nathan R. Jessup in “A Few Good Men”